Soccer-Liverpool fight back to reach Champions League final with win over Villarreal | Sports-Games

 Salah teed him up with a pass between three defenders that left him alone to score with a low, angled shot that went between the legs of Villarreal keeper Geronimo Rulli, who endured a difficult game.
 Liverpool smelled blood and went for the jugular, led by Diaz who ghosted into the middle of the box to head Trent Alexander-Arnold's cross easily past the goalkeeper in the 67th minute.

 "The early goal didn't help us, it helped them massively, so we had to dig deep, we had to be very mature.
-And obviously second half, we played outstanding," Liverpool centre back Virgil van Dijk told BT Sport.
+And obviously second half, we played outstanding," Liverpool centre back Virgil van Dijk said, adding that Klopp had given them clear instructions at halftime. "(We needed to) play football, play the Liverpool way, as we have been playing basically all season.
+Get on the ball, have a lot of movement on the ball but also behind the last line, they play a high line, so with the speed we have, we have to mix that up as well," he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)